Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-826-reworking_search.md

 #### Moving Forward (New Search API)

-The following is a proposed design to replace the exisiting API, which will no longer allow native Elastic DSL pass-through.
-The intent is to design a consumer interface that is simple out of the gate, but can grow with increased demand for search capabilites.
+The following is a proposed design to replace the existing API, which will no longer allow native Elastic DSL pass-through.
+The intent is to design a consumer interface that is simple out of the gate, but can grow with increased demand for search capabilities.

 ##### API Specification
 This section defines the proposed API interface.